Motor Vehicle Accidents

 When You Have Been Injured in a Motor Vehicle Accident

-Helpful Information from Barnard, Mezzanotte, Pinnie and Seelaus, LLP
+Helpful Information from Barnard, Mezzanotte, Pinnie, Seelaus & Kraft LLP

 The single leading cause of personal injury in the United States is motor vehicle accidents.
 Occasionally, a driver will intentionally cause injury to another person.
 In most instances, however, the accident results from simple carelessness or negligence.
 To recover compensation for your losses when you have been hurt in a motor vehicle accident, you must show that:

 - The driver failed to act as a reasonable person would in the same circumstances

 - The actions of the driver actually caused your injury, and that your injury was reasonably foreseeable as a result of the driver’s negligence

 - You suffered actual injuries as a result

 The first and most important factor in a motor vehicle accident is the determination of fault.
 This can be difficult and confusing.
 In many situations, there are a variety of factors that contributed to the accident.
 For example:

 - The driver of the other vehicle may have been distracted, either talking to a passenger, adjusting the radio, talking on the phone or looking somewhere other than on the road.